walles/moar/README.md

  * Arrow down through the whole file, then arrow up again
  * Page down through the whole file, then page up again
  * Search highlighting

-* Make the search case sensitive only if it contains any capital letters, for both regexps and non-regexps.

 * Make sure searching for an upper case unicode character turns on case sensitive search.